YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 - visual packages- viridis,hrbrthemes, knitr

-Now we will see the data’s structure
+Firs, I will see the data’s structure

 6 top rows of our table: